lgluszek/movies-search/README.md

   - For a given hour there can be many titles that can fit into user's profile.
   - AI would be able to make better predictions with time.
   - User could get notification on their mobile phones, email, ...
+- "Quick search" results could be shown in a form of a list that would be displayed under text field (so instead of text field I would display a dropdown).
+Search list could be prepared based on user's profile and users' preferences.
+For example if users type "Harry", they are probably looking for "Harry Potter".
+- Movies list could be sorted by users' preferences (example I've used before).
 - Add "recently viewed" section.
 - More advanced breadcrumbs, instead of a "Back to homepage" button that is displayed on every page. except of a root.